 Many businesses are quieter than they would ordinarily be at the moment.
 Some are laying off staff, others are furloughing employees.
 But in our view this is a golden opportunity for many to do what they ordinarily might struggle to – work on the business, rather than in the business (to be clear though you cannot do this if you have been furloughed).
-We have put together this check list of 20 things to do, to put your business in the best possible shape for recovery from Coronavirus.
+We have put together this check list of 10 things to do, to put your business in the best possible shape for recovery from Coronavirus.
 Not all of these will be applicable to all businesses and they are not in any particular order but we hope that there will be plenty that will apply to you.
-To make this list more manageable we have broken it down into a two part blog.
-Here in part one we cover 1-10, watch this space for part two.

 1. Survey your customers.